At-Home Treatment Options

-Certain activities and medications should be avoided prior to microblading sessions, such as tanning, getting Botox and eyebrow tinting.
+Certain activities and medications should be avoided before microblading sessions, such as tanning, getting Botox® and eyebrow tinting.
 In the weeks following microblading, special care must be taken to prevent substances like lotions and soaps from touching the eyebrows and affected areas - while alcohol should be used to keep the brows and scalp clear of oil and sweat.

 The Pros and Cons of Microblading

 Microblading fans love the way the process provides fuller eyebrows, fixes uneven brows and requires no daily eyebrow makeup to maintain the look of darker eyebrows.
 The results from a positive microblading session can greatly improve the countenance of someone who has suffered from thin to non-existent brows or hairlines, which can reveal a youthful appearance and increase self-esteem.

 The cons of microblading treatments gone wrong to include the possibility of infections or allergic reactions to the pigment.
 Those inexperienced with the microblading technique can create mismatched brows with little asymmetry.
 Microblading is a temporary process that requires multiple sessions because of the pigment fades.
 Scabbing can occur after microblading.

 Microblading Trends and Pigments: Ombre Designs and Microblading Blonde Hair

 Blondes must take special care to find a microblading specialist who knows how to match their brow color correctly to their skin tone, or else suffer the consequences of wanting to remove or hide their microblading results with concealer - something that is not recommended during the healing process.